datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 or derivatives of the data constitutes a challenge for computational clusters and data management solutions.

-The data science institute XYZ consists of 70 people: Principle investigators, PhD students, general research staff, system's administration, and IT support.
+The data science institute XYZ consists of dozens of people: Principle investigators, PhD students, general research staff, system's administration, and IT support.
 It does research on important global issues, and prides itself with ground-breaking insights obtained from elaborate and complex